woodenclock/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the home folder for your WildWatch.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and run the following command: `java -jar WildWatch.jar`.
+You should see the welcome screen as follows.

 ```
 ____________________________________________________________